readthedocs/readthedocs.org/docs/user/commercial/single-sign-on.rst

 Single Sign-on with GitHub, Bitbucket or GitLab
 -----------------------------------------------

-Using an identity provider that supports authentication and authorization allows you to manage who has access to projects on Read the Docs, directly from the provider itself.
+Using an identity provider that supports authentication and authorization allows organization owners to manage who has access to projects on Read the Docs, directly from the provider itself.
 If a user needs access to your documentation project on Read the Docs,